-13. RESTATEMENT OF PREVIOUSLY ISSUED FINANCIAL STATEMENTS
+12. RESTATEMENT OF PREVIOUSLY ISSUED FINANCIAL STATEMENTS

-Subsequent to the initial filing of the Company's annual report on Form 10-KSB for the year ended December 31, 2005 and the 10-QSB for the quarter and nine months ended September 30, 2005 (the "Relevant Periods") and in connection with an internal review of the terms associated with the Company's historical financing transactions, the Company determined that the intrinsic value associated with the beneficial conversion feature ("BCF") of the Company's Series A 8% Cumulative Convertible Preferred Stock had not been properly presented as a deemed (non-cash) dividend nor included in the calculation of net loss attributable to common stockholders in the Relevant Periods.
-In accordance with Emerging Issues Task Force Issue ("EITF") No. 98-5, Accounting for Convertible Securities with Beneficial Conversion Features or Contingently Adjustable Conversion Ratios, and EITF No. 00-27, Application of Issue No. 98-5 to Certain Convertible Instruments, a conversion feature that is "in-the-money" based on the market price of a company's common stock at the commitment date is considered a BCF.
+Subsequent to the initial filing of the Company's annual report on Form 10-KSB for the year ended December 31, 2005 and the 10-QSB for the three- and nine-month periods ended September 30, 2005 (the "Relevant Periods") and in connection with an internal review of the terms associated with the Company's historical financing transactions, the Company determined that the intrinsic value associated with the beneficial conversion feature (BCF) of the Company's Series A 8% Cumulative Convertible Preferred Stock had not been properly presented as a deemed (non-cash) dividend nor included in the calculation of net loss attributable to common stockholders in the Relevant Periods.
+In accordance with Emerging Issues Task Force Issue (EITF) No. 98-5, Accounting for Convertible Securities with Beneficial Conversion Features or Contingently Adjustable Conversion Ratios, and EITF No. 00-27, Application of Issue No. 98-5 to Certain Convertible Instruments, a conversion feature that is 'in-the-money' based on the market price of a company's common stock at the commitment date is considered a BCF.
 As the terms of the Series A 8% Cumulative Convertible Preferred Stock allowed immediate conversion, the deemed (non-cash) dividend related to the BCF should have been recorded upon issuance.

-The following table sets forth the effects of the restatement on certain line items within the Company's Statements of Operations for the year ended December 31, 2005 and nine months ended September 30, 2005:
+The following table sets forth the effects of the restatement on certain line items within the Company's Statements of Operations for the year ended December 31, 2005:

-As Previously Reported Revision As Restated Year Ended December 31, 2005: Net Loss \$ (3,053,399) \$ \$ (3,053,399) Preferred Stock (Non-cash) Dividend (1) (64,000) (64,000) Preferred Stock Deemed (Non-cash) Dividend (2,077,321) (2,077,321) Net Loss Attributable to Common Stockholders \$ (3,053,399) \$ (2,141,321) \$ (5,194,720) Basic and Diluted Net Loss Attributable to Common Stockholders Per Common Share \$ (0.14) \$ (0.10) \$ (0.24) Nine Months Ended September 30, 2005: Net Loss \$ (2,348,508) \$ \$ (2,348,508) Preferred Stock Deemed (Non-cash) Dividend (1,943,377) (1,943,377) Net Loss Attributable to Common Stockholders \$ (2,348,508) (1,943,377) \$ (4,291,885) Basic and Diluted Net Loss Attributable to Common Stockholders Per \$ (0.12) \$ (0.10) \$ (0.22) Common Share
+- As Previously Reported Revision As Restated Year Ended December 31, 2005: Net Loss \$ (3,053,399) \$ - \$ (3,053,399) Preferred Stock (Non-cash) Dividend (1) (64,000) (64,000) Preferred Stock Deemed (Non-cash) Dividend - (2,077,321) (2,077,321) Net Loss Attributable to Common Stockholders \$ (3,053,399) \$ (2,141,321) \$ (5,194,720) Basic and Diluted Net Loss Attributable to Common Stockholders Per Common Share \$ (0.14) \$ (0.10) \$ (0.24)